chuanfuyap/Convenient-Modeller/README.md

 To run the image:

 singularity run shub://chuanfuyap/Convenient-Modeller

+## Mac users:
+In order for Mac users to use the GUI version of the software via singularity, they need to enable X11 Forwarding in vagrant box

 # To install and run the software locally
 This software requires the following libraries to run:-